 - Intellectual flexibility – keeping an open mind is important.
 You should be able to demonstrate that you can integrate new information and draw conclusions from it, and that you can switch from the detail to the big picture.

-- Being receptive – particularly to change.
+- Receptiveness – particularly to change.
 Being able to respond with a positive attitude and a willingness to learn new ways to achieve targets and objectives is a key competency.

-- Creativity – actively seeking out new ways of doing things and not being scared to improvise and/or experiment.
+- Creativity – actively seeking out new ways of doing things and having confidence to improvise or experiment.

-- Changes behaviour – show that you can adjust your style of working or method of approach to meet the needs of a situation or emergency.
+- Modification of behaviour – you are able to adjust your style of working or method of approach to meet the needs of a situation or emergency.

 Some people are naturally adaptable – in fact, they thrive on change and the unexpected and alter their routines as much as they can.
 However, if you are the kind of person who has a ‘to do’ list and doesn’t like it when something arises which isn’t on your list, then you aren’t naturally adaptable.
 You will, though, have learnt how to become adaptable and flexible through experience.
 You might even have the advantage over others as you will have used your planning and organising skills to change your behaviour.
 See also our section on initiative, problem solving and decision making as the skills are very similar.